View Sr. S.c.'s Obituary on nky.cincinnati.com and share memories

 |

-Mount Saint Joseph - Sister Marie Josetta Wethington, S.C., beloved member of the Sisters of Charity, dear sister of the late Esther Squire, Dorothy Black, Helen Ortman and Mary Wethington.
-Survived by a brother, Joseph Wethington, MD and nieces and nephews.
-Departed Saturday, August 17, 2019 at age 87.
-The Sisters of Charity and family members will receive guests in the Heritage Room of the Motherhouse at Mount Saint Joseph on Friday, August 30 from 2 pm until Mass of Christian Burial at 3 pm in the Motherhouse Chapel.
+Mount Saint Joseph - Sister Eileen Therese Breslin, S.C., beloved member of the Sisters of Charity, dear sister of the late Martha Louise Walker and John, Louis Terence, James Patrick, John Andrew Jr., and Francis "Joe" Breslin.
+Survived by nieces and nephews.
+Departed Friday, August 23, 2019 at age 103.
+The Sisters of Charity and family members will receive guests in the Heritage Room of the Motherhouse at Mount Saint Joseph on Thursday, September 5 from 2 pm until Mass of Christian Burial at 3 pm in the Motherhouse Chapel.
 Burial of cremains will follow in the Motherhouse Cemetery.
 Memorials to the Sisters of Charity Retirement Fund, 5900 Delhi Road, Mount Saint Joseph, OH 45051.
 Condolences may be expressed at: GilliganFuneralHomes.com.